laravel-workflow/laravel-workflow.github.io/blog/2023-05-21-saga-pattern-and-laravel-workflow.md

 3. Each operation in the Saga can be reversed by a compensatory transaction.
 4. The Saga pattern assures that all operations are either completed successfully or the corresponding compensation transactions are run to reverse any completed work.

-Laravel Workflow provides inherent support for the Saga pattern, simplifying the process of handling rollbacks and executing compensatory transactions.
+Workflow provides inherent support for the Saga pattern, simplifying the process of handling rollbacks and executing compensatory transactions.

 Booking Saga Flow
 =================